run-llama/llama_index/llama-index-packs/llama-index-packs-mixture-of-agents/README.md

 # Mixture-Of-Agents Pack

-Implementation Of [Mixture-Of-Agents](https://arxiv.org/abs/2406.04692) paper from TogetherAI.
+Implementation Of [Mixture-Of-Agents](https://arxiv.org/abs/2406.04692) paper from TogetherAI as LlamaPack.

 ### Approach